 In 2009, Brooks became the 11th president of AEI, also holding the Beth and Ravenel Curry Chair in Free Enterprise.
 Under his leadership, the Institute more than doubled its annual revenues, deepened its outreach to leaders across the ideological spectrum, and expanded its research portfolio to include work on poverty, happiness, and human potential.
 During this period, he was selected as one of Fortune Magazine’s “50 World’s Greatest Leaders” and was awarded six honorary doctorates.

-Originally from Seattle, Brooks currently lives in Brookline, Massachusetts, with his wife Ester Munt-Brooks, who is a native of Barcelona.
+Originally from Seattle, Brooks currently lives in Needham, Massachusetts, with his wife Ester Munt-Brooks, who is a native of Barcelona.
 They have three children, Joaquim, Carlos, and Marina.

 As a behavioral social scientist, prolific author, and in-demand speaker, Arthur has given over 1,400 speeches in the last decade in 145 cities around the world.
 Arthur engages his audiences using a blend of cutting-edge science, ancient wisdom, philosophy, music, and art, while delivering real-life strategies for lifting people up, bringing them together, and improving happiness for all.

-Arthur is the bestselling author of 11 books on topics ranging from economic opportunity to human happiness.
-His most recent bestseller, Love Your Enemies, released in March 2019, is a guide to building a better country and mending personal relationships amidst our culture of political polarization.
-Next spring, Arthur will release a new book on finding meaning, success, and deep purpose in the second half of life.
+Arthur is the bestselling author of 12 books on topics ranging from economic opportunity to human happiness.
+His most recent #1 New York Times bestseller, From Strength to Strength, is a guide to finding meaning, success, and deep purpose in the second half of life.